 Audio narratives tell stories through sound alone: narration, interviews, live and archival sound recordings, environmental soundscapes, sound effects, found sounds, etc. Audio narratives use storytelling along with other audio means to create intimate experiences through characters, plot, and setting.

-Definition contributed by CGorgolewski about one year agoNo relations have yet been associated. audio narrative
+Definition contributed by CGorgolewski about two years agoNo relations have yet been associated. audio narrative

 has been asserted to measure the following CONCEPTS